Solving the Liouvillian Gap with Artificial Neural Networks

-We acknowledge helpful discussions with Fei Song and computational resources provided by Yiyang Wu and Benda Xu.
-Part of this project was completed during D.Y.'s visit to UC Berkeley, supported by Tsinghua Xuetang Cultivation Program.
-This work was supported by the start-up fund from Tsinghua University (Grant No. 53330300320) and NSFC under Grant No. 11674189.
+We acknowledge helpful discussions with Fei Song, Shunyao Zhang and computational resources provided by Yiyang Wu and Benda Xu.
+This work was supported by the start-up fund from Tsinghua University (Grant No. 53330300320), NSFC under Grants No. 11674189 and 12075128, and the Shanghai Qi Zhi Institute.

+\textit{Note added.}--- After this work was finished, we became aware of a recent work \cite{buvca2020bethe}, which also analytically studied the Liouvillian spectrum based on the Bethe ansatz method.

 \onecolumngrid \makeatletter \theequation{S\@arabic\c@equation} \thetable{S\@arabic\c@table}